LukeGrahamLandry/hctarcs/devlog.md

-ok ive made the most insane looking code you ever did see and it still doesnt work but different problem. now says "system deadlocked".
+ok ive made the most insane looking code you ever did see and it still doesnt work but different problem. now says "system deadlocked". also linrays is all black if in async mode so fucked up. lol i was still reversing actions list. so im back to the same fucking problem now where they dont chain right

 TODO: my great nosuspend!() for extra check breaks the formatter.